jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Root and standard users
+  What are root users?
+  What are standard users?
 - System users
+  What are system users?

 **The following is a partial list of the used files, terms and utilities:**

 - /etc/passwd, /etc/shadow, /etc/group
+  What is /etc/passwd?
+  What is /etc/shadow?
+  What is /etc/group?
 - id, last, who, w
+  What is id?
+  What is last?
+  What is who?
+  What is w?
 - sudo, su
+  What is sudo?
+  What is su?

 ### 5.2 Creating Users and Groups Weight: 2